7 Tips for First-Timers That Will Help You Explore New York City

 When to book Top of the Rock: As you may have read in my post about how to avoid crowds in NYC, Top of the Rock is the best way to see the New York skyline.
 (Because this way you can see the Empire State building and the One World Trade Center in the skyline.)
 So check the weather and find the clearest day during your stay and book yourself in that day when the sun is setting.
 Just let the person helping you know that you’re wanting to catch the sunset.
 This way you can see the city in the daylight and when the city is lit up.

 3) Buy a weekly metro pass

 Possibly the most important tip I can give you is to invest in an unlimited weekly metro card.
-If you’re staying for more than a weekend, this card will be your best friend as the transit system is often more reliable than a cab or an Uber and it’s less painful than walking for miles every day.
+If you’re staying for more than a weekend, this card will be your best friend.
+In New York, the transit system is often more reliable than a cab or an Uber.
+(And it’s less painful than walking for miles every day.)
 At only $31 for the week, you can not only get from A to B on the 1/2/3, but also the N/Q/R and the A/B/C/D.

 4) NYC Subway App is your new BFF